cockpit-project/cockpit-project.github.io/external/wiki/Workflow.md

   See https://sandofsky.com/blog/git-workflow.html for the motivation.
 In brief, merge commits are confusing when rolling back history to find the commit that introduced a particular bug/feature.

-  Thus, we normally use "Rebase and Merge" when merging pull requests, but see below for the special "Closes #nnnn" line that needs to be present for this to work.
+  Thus, we normally use "Rebase and Merge" when merging pull requests.

 * Each commit on master should have been reviewed.
 (Almost each.)

   The commits made during a release to bump the version number etc don't need to be formally reviewed.

   We trust that all information about the review process will be available from GitHub, thus we don't add Reviewed-By lines or similar markers to the commit messages anymore.
-However, we need a strong connection between the commits and the actual pull request so that the review for every commit on master can be found.

-  Thus, commits should explicitly reference their pull request.
-The last line of the commit message should just be "Closes #nnnn".

-  It is best if the author of a pull request adds the "Closes #nnnn" line to his/her own pull requests.
-This requires rewriting the PR since the number isn't known yet when creating the pull request.
+We also trust that GitHub can find the pull request for a given SHA1 by itself.
+(Thus, we no longer add the "Closes: #NNN" lines to commit messages.)

 * The subject of a commit should start with a short `<topic>: ` prefix.